Dávid Vitézy: Candidate for mayor

 Vitézy announced his candidacy for mayor of Budapest in the 2024 local elections on 19 March 2024.
 In his introductory speech, he outlined the five biggest problems to be solved: housing and expensive sublets, continuous traffic jams from the outer districts and agglomeration, deterioration of health care, little green space and development always only reaches the inner, tourist-frequented districts.
 His candidacy was endorsed by opposition LMP – Hungary's Green Party.

-Gergely Karácsony and the left-wing opposition parties accused Vitézy of being the "hidden" candidate of Fidesz, citing his former positions and family relations under the Orbán governments.
+Gergely Karácsony and the left-wing opposition parties accused Vitézy of being the "hidden" candidate of Fidesz, citing his former positions under the fourth and fifth Orbán governments and family relations to Orbán.
 According to Karácsony, the "official" candidate of Fidesz, Alexandra Szentkirályi would withdraw in favor of Vitézy sometime during the campaign.
 At the time, both Vitézy and Szentkirályi refused the allegations.

 Vitézy campaigned to set up law enforcement on BKK lines against violent and homeless passengers.
 He pledged to build 10,000 new service apartments, and banish party politicians from the boards of Budapest companies, where he would also introduce the one-third female quota.
 He also said that the opposition between the capital city Budapest and the countryside is an outdated and artificially stimulated phenomenon by politics.
 He argued that the unsustainable increase in housing prices has resulted in people moving out of the city, while abandoned "rust zones" await development.
 According to Vitézy, "Sixty percent of commuters from the agglomeration cross the city limits by car, which is a very bad ratio."
 He asserted that Budapest had become a "political battleground" between the government and Karácsony, which resulted in the cessation of major investments and the halting of major developments.
 Vitézy also claimed that Karácsony uses his position as a "national opposition" and a "martyr".
 According to Vitézy, despite the headwind by the government, more could have been achieved during the five years.

 A day before the official campaign began, on 19 April 2024, Vitézy presented his 101-point program with the title "There is much more to this city!".
 Among others, Vitézy promised the construction of 5 new tram lines, the renovation of suburban junctions, making of them fully accessible, and the rehaul of BHÉV lines and the complete replacement of vehicles, and the construction of parks along the banks of the Danube.
 On the same day, Jobbik candidate Koloman Brenner withdrew his candidacy and endorsed Vitézy.